ViViVerse/VVVCreator/README.md

 \#\#USE_NAME?uc(NAME\#\#

-For file and folder names the '?' cannot be used.
+For file and folder names, the '?' cannot be used.
 For those use '¿', which can be entered by using ALT + 168 (on the number block).
 The use of entire folders and files can be controlled with a conditional macro entry without macro name:

 \#\#USE_FILE¿\#\#